-More than 80,000 sign petition against Nazi march in Bulgaria
+More than 80 000 sign petition against Nazi march in Bulgaria

 By now, the fact that this torch-lit parade has been taking place since 2003, in the streets of the Bulgarian capital, has led to outrage overseas.
 Robert Singer, the chief executive officer of the World Jewish Congress, stated in New York, the march needed to be banned.
 “We cannot stand by in silence as neo-Nazis and anti-Semites march through the streets of Sofia, in the same dangerous manifestation of the same anti-Semitic ideology that brought about the near destruction of European Jewry”, Singer said.

 Ronald S. Lauder, the President of the World Jewish Congress, recently wrote a letter to Bulgaria’s Prime Minister Boiko Borissov, saying during Bulgaria’s Presidency of the Council of the European Union the country would be looked to for leadership.
-He asked Borissiv “to uphold the shared values of the European Union, including those of tolerance and the rejection of extremism and anti-Semitism.
+He asked Borissov “to uphold the shared values of the European Union, including those of tolerance and the rejection of extremism and anti-Semitism.
 In this spirit, we urge your government to be firm in preventing any and every glorification of the Nazi ideology that epitomized the darkest period of the 20th century.”

 In November, the Sofia regional directorate of the Interior Ministry and Bulgaria’s National Protection Service actually told Sofia Municipality that they believed the Lukov March, planned for February 17, 2018, should be banned.